 Warning: When scanning a Linux machine, you have to check whether the licenses of OS and software which the source machine contains allow you to use them on the destination server which you are migrating to.
 For more detail, refer to Notes on Licensing.

-To carry out a scan, go to Re-platform tab on the Migrations page:
+To carry out a scan, go to the Migration tab:

 - 1. Click on scan in the top right. - 2.
 Enter a name for the scan of the target system you want to migrate.